Treating Tarsal Tunnel Syndrome Glastonbury

 How is Tarsal Tunnel Syndrome Treated?

 Non-surgical treatment is always the first step.
 Surgery very rarely is needed.
-Initial treatment would include:
+Initial treatment options include:

 If there is an underlying tendon problem that might contribute to the TTS, such as tendinitis or a partial tear, then that should also be addressed.

-When these conventional measures fail, the physicians at the New England Stem Cell Institute may perform nerve hydrodissection treatment.
-This is a painless procedure where a mixture of sterile saline and a small amount of anesthetic is injected around the nerve within the Tarsal Tunnel under ultrasound guidance to help reduce the pinching of the nerve, thereby relieving any symptoms.
+When these conventional measures fail, our physicians at the New England Stem Cell Institute may perform nerve hydrodissection treatment.
+This is a painless procedure where a mixture of sterile saline and a small amount of anesthetic is injected around the nerve within the Tarsal Tunnel under ultrasound guidance, in order to help reduce the pinching of the nerve, thereby relieving any symptoms.